Best product demo software in 2026: video demos, interactive tours, and sales tools compared

 How to choose

-The most common combination for SaaS companies: Clevera for building a library of polished video demos that live in the help center and onboarding flows, plus an interactive tour tool (Arcade or Navattic) for the marketing page.
+The most common combination for SaaS companies: Clevera for building a library of polished video demos that live in the help center and onboarding flows, plus an interactive tour tool (see the interactive demo software comparison) for the marketing page.
 The video demos explain features in depth; the interactive tour lets prospects explore before signing up.

 Most teams don't need every category.
 Start with video demos — they're the most versatile format and work across the most contexts.
 The other categories serve specific stages of the funnel once the basics are covered.